Curriculum

 Student research examples

-Injuries and violence account for about 5 million deaths worldwide each year, or about 9% of the global mortality burden.
+Injuries and violence account for about 5 million deaths worldwide each year, or about 9 percent of the global mortality burden.
 In the U.S., injuries and violence claim roughly 200,000 deaths with estimated costs of 1.4 trillion dollars, annually.
-Injuries and violence are the leading cause of death for persons ages 1-44, and lead to more years of potential life lost than cancer and cardiovascular diseases combined.
+Injuries and violence are the leading cause of death for persons ages 1 to 44 and lead to more years of potential life lost than cancer and cardiovascular diseases combined.
 Some of today’s leading mechanisms of injury and violence include opioid overdose, motor vehicle crashes, falls, homicide, suicide, and natural and human-induced disasters.

 The School of Public Health is leading efforts to characterize the burden of and risk factors for death and non-fatal injuries, and to identify evidence-based interventions and policies to prevent injuries and violence.

-The PhD program involves a rigorous course of study that emphasizes mastery in advanced academic and research training.
-The program provides a comprehensive understanding of environmental and occupational health, and includes coursework in epidemiology, injury/occupational epidemiology, biostatistics, and advanced research and design.
+This area of emphasis involves a rigorous course of study that emphasizes mastery in advanced academic and research training.
+The curriculum provides a comprehensive understanding of environmental and occupational health, and includes coursework in epidemiology, injury/occupational epidemiology, biostatistics, and advanced research and design.

 Students are actively involved in conducting research and presenting findings at major local, national, and international professional meetings and in peer-reviewed publications.
 A robust advisory board—comprised of local and national experts—enhances the program through research contributions, mentorship, career connections, and ongoing course review and evaluation.